Best Slow Cooker Pot Roast with Vegetables

 On Tuesday, I ventured out to stock up on groceries.
 I drove to Sprouts Farmers Market to pick up the fixings for pot roast, something I hadn’t eaten since before I left for college.
 I was delighted to find that Sprouts sells grass fed chuck roast, which is an ideal cut for pot roast.
 When I can find it and it’s affordable, I opt for grass fed beef.
 It’s thought to be better from a nutrition and environmental standpoint.
 The fact that Sprouts sells a number of grass fed options is one of the reasons I like to shop there.

-A Low and Slow Roast is Best
+The Crock Pot Means A Low and Slow Roast

 Back in my kitchen, I browned the roast in a hot skillet.
 I opened a bottle of red wine and added that to the roast along with potatoes, onion, and carrots.
 It all went into the crock pot to braise low and slow for hours.